ShprAlex/SproutLife/README.md

 # SproutLife
-Evolving version of Conway's Game of Life with introduces organisms and mutations.
+Evolving version of Conway's Game of Life which introduces organisms and mutations.